Lots of ideas for simple & quick Valentine Basket Ideas that your kids will LOVE! If you are lost at what to buy I have an easy list to help you.

 What do you put in Valentine’s basket?

 First, pick a basket, box, or small tube.
 Then Pick your color theme, pink, red, white, purple, blue.
-I usually go with a mixture of a few colors like pink, red, purple.
+I usually go with a mixture of a few colors like pink, red, and purple.
 Next, decide what kind of basket you want.
 Do you want a toy basket of a few of their favorite characters?
 Are you wanting to go with a craft, movie, game, or candy basket?

 Valentine Candy, Movie, Game Basket Ideas